-Many application require some sort of scheduled or periodic task to be executed.
-Like switching off lights at a specific time.
+Many applications require some sort of scheduled or periodic tasks to be executed, such as switching off lights at a specific time.

 System.Reactive.Concurrency.IScheduler interface.
-It is recomended to use this extension for scheduling tasks, as it will automatically cancel tasks when an app is stopped and it adds support for CRON expressions.
+It is recommended to use this extension for scheduling tasks as it will automatically cancel them when an app is stopped, and it adds support for Cron expressions.

 If you use the NetDaemon project template you will already have the scheduler available and you can skip this setup.

 To set up the scheduler manually you should: